lararosekelley/dotfiles/README.md

 Restart both clients afterward.
 See the linked guide for Fedora dependencies, verification, uninstall steps, and Claude's permission-approval timing limitation.

+### Audio plugins and OBS

+User audio plugins are synced through `content/.lv2`, `content/.vst`, `content/.vst3`, and `content/.clap`.
+See the [audio-plugin sync guide](./content/.vst/README.md) for installation and capturing newly installed bundles, and the [OBS guide](./content/.config/obs-studio/README.md) for the sax scenes, retro effects, and TAL reverb settings.

 ### herdr configuration

 [herdr](https://herdr.dev) config lives in `content/.config/herdr`.
 The startup